A College Co-Ed Was Fatally Stabbed in the Library at Penn State. Over Five Decades Later, Who Killed Her Remains a Mystery.

 A SEX CASE?

 A forensic examination of the row in which Aardsma was murdered not only revealed over 20 pornographic magazines secreted between the books, but large amounts of semen in multiple locations, including the floor, walls and shelves.
-Close by, in a storage section, police found a desk with a soda can and stack of both heterosexual and homosexual.
-Fingerprints were taken from the can but didn't match anyone in a database.
+Close by, in a storage section, police found a desk with a soda can and stack of both heterosexual and homosexual publications.
+Fingerprints were taken from the can but they didn't match anyone in a database.

 On the other hand, it does seem likely that the killing was a spur-of-the-moment attack and not preplanned as almost nobody could have known precisely where to find Aardsma at that moment unless a rendezvous had been planned.
 That would mean a very quiet altercation seems likely to have taken place or a completely random attack.